Pumpkin Pecan Cookies {gluten-free & vegan--keto option}

 More Pumpkin Recipes

-Here are a few more of my favorite Pumpkin Recipes on the blog----we love all of them and I so hope that you do too!
+Looking for more healthy delicious recipes that feature the nutrition powerhouse of pumpkin?
+Here are a few to try out.
+We love all of them and I so hope that you do too!

 pumpkin pecan cookies on antique style wire cooling rack